-• FTH > 5% to reduce potential surface contributions,

-Absolute differences in BTs < 3 K (i.e. approximately 3σ) and simulated and observed BTs > 220 K to minimize cloud detection uncertainties of the ISCCP-DX algorithm.
+- nighttime only, - FTH > 5 % to reduce potential surface contributions, - absolute differences in BTs < 3 K (i.e., approximately 3σ) and simulated and observed BTs > 220 K to minimize cloud detection uncertainties of the ISCCP-DX algorithm.

-A pair of ARSA and Meteosat observations is considered to be collocated when the temporal distance is within 1.5 hours and the spatial distance is within 0.625°.
+A pair of ARSA and Meteosat observations is considered to be collocated when the temporal distance is within 1.5 h and the spatial distance is within 0.625°.
 Although ARSA contains measurements from radiosondes launched on ships and at small islands, the validation is dominated by observations over land.

-To evaluate the quality of the FTH data record the relative and absolute bias, the corresponding RMSD and the decadal stability are determined on a monthly basis and as spatial averages.
+To evaluate the quality of the FTH data record, the relative and absolute bias, the corresponding RMSD, and the decadal stability are determined on a monthly basis and as spatial averages.
 These uncertainty parameters are only considered when the number of valid observations is larger than 10.
 More detail is given in Appendix A.

-26 6.3 Results
+6.3 Results

-The time series of monthly averages of absolute and relative biases of the FTH from Meteosat and the FTH from ARSA, of their absolute and relative RMSD, and the number of valid observations (N) are shown in Figure 6.
-Over the period July 1983 to December 2009 the averaged relative bias, the averaged relative RMSD and the averaged N are -3.2%, 16.8% and
+The time series of monthly averages of absolute and relative biases of the FTH from Meteosat and the FTH from ARSA, their absolute and relative RMSD, and the number of valid